Vauxhall Insignia Common Problems and Solutions

 Problem:

-On the 1.8L petrol Insignia it has been known you may hear a rattling sound coming from the engine when driving the car.
-This problem is caused by a faulty bracket on the air box.
+On the 1.8L petrol Insignia, it has been reported that you may hear a rattling sound coming from the engine while driving.
+This issue is caused by a faulty bracket on the air box.

 Solution:

-To fix this problem, you will need to replace the bracket.
+To solve this issue, you should replace the bracket.

 Difficulty level